The Top 7 Reasons Why Christmas Is Magical

 - The Christmas presents that are exchanged during Christmas represent the gifts that were brought to baby Jesus.
 These were special gifts that the shepherds and the people from the different villages brought to the newborn baby.
 The gifts were to show appreciation, acceptance, and love for the baby.

-Where I live, it does snow at Christmas time.
-The snow means that the earth is cleansing itself for a new year and for new life to begin.
+Christmas snow and the magic of Christmas go hand in hand.
+The cold weather and snow is the way that the earth is cleansing itself for a new year and for new life to begin, by ways death or hibernation.
 Playing in the snow is very fun, by having a snowball fight or building a snowman.
 The snow can remind people that it really is Christmas and the winter season.
-The snow looks amazing during the day, as it glistens in the sun like white glitter.
-The snow also brings in a cold breeze, with a special chill in the air that can only be experienced during Christmas time.
-Not everyone can experience snow for Christmas, but I would recommend that everyone see snow for Christmas at least once during their life.
+The snow looks amazing during the day or at night, as it glistens in the light like white diamonds.
+The snow also brings in a cold breeze with a special chill in the air that can only be experienced during Christmas time, which may or may not be accompanied by sweet aromas.
+There's nothing like going outside on Christmas morning with the smell of fresh Christmas snow and fireplaces burning.
 It is a great feeling and makes Christmas even better.

 Eggnog is a sweetened dairy-based seasonal beverage that is traditionally made with milk and/or cream, sugar, and whipped eggs (which gives it a frothy texture).
-Spirits such as brandy, rum or bourbon are often added for alcohol content.
-The eggnog is often garnished with a sprinkling of ground cinnamon or nutmeg.
-Eggnog can only be found in the grocery store, in the milk section, during Christmas time.
+Spirits such as brandy, rum or bourbon are often added for alcohol content. and may possibly increase Christmas cheer.
+Eggnog is often garnished with a sprinkling of fresh ground cinnamon or cinnamon stick with a dash of nutmeg.
+Eggnog can be found in the grocery store, in the milk section, but only during Christmas time.
 Eggnog can be served hot or cold.
-Eggnog is definitely a reason why I love Christmas, because it tastes like Christmas.
-When I see eggnog in the grocery store, I know that Christmas is right around the corner.
-Eggnog for Christmas is a tradition in my family.
+Eggnog is definitely a Christmas staple because it tastes like Christmas...if it had a taste.